zincsearch/zincsearch-docs/docs/04_installation.md

 # Installation

-You would need ZINC_FIRST_ADMIN_USER and ZINC_FIRST_ADMIN_PASSWORD environment variables when you start zinc for the first time.
-You don't need them on subsequent runs of zinc.
+You would need ZINC_FIRST_ADMIN_USER and ZINC_FIRST_ADMIN_PASSWORD environment variables when you start ZincSearch for the first time.
+You don't need them on subsequent runs of ZincSearch.